This article may contain compensated links. Please read disclaimer for more info.

 During the summer, Bassin de la Villette is one of the Paris Plages event settings, and it is a fun and lively place to be with its artificial beach and plenty of water games.

-Bassin de la Villette also offers kayak and paddleboat, sightseeing canal cruises, and fun sailing on self-guided electric boats.
+Bassin de la Villette also offers kayak and paddleboats, sightseeing canal cruises, and fun sailing on electric boats.

 Parc Buttes Chaumont (Paris 19)

 When the weather starts heating up, Parc Buttes Chaumont is the first port of call for many Parisians living in the north.
 The setting is beautiful, with its artificial pond and islet crowned by a classic temple, plus it has a couple of popular guinguettes for food and drinks, a puppet theater, and all kind of swings for kids.

 Parc Buttes Chaumont is huge and has plenty of good places for your Parisian picnic.
 We recommend, however, finding a spot high on the slopes for a unique view of Montmartre and the Sacré Coeur.